TheRandomLabs/scoop-nonportable/README.md

 ## Benefits of nonportable applications

-The majority of applications in the "main" and "extras" buckets are portable.
+The majority of applications in the other known buckets are portable.
 Portable applications keep all of their data in their installation directory, and this can cause several issues:

 * If a portable application is updated using Scoop, all data is lost unless persistent data is defined correctly in the manifest.
 * If a portable application is uninstalled using Scoop, all data is lost.